A tutorial page created by Dr. Xiang-Jun Lu <firstname.lastname@example.org>

 file are available for download.
 One can also visualize

 the structure interactively via

 Users can browse random samples of pre-calculated PDB entries.
 The number should be between 3 and 99, with a default of 12 entries (see below for an example).
-Simply click the 'Submit' button or the 'Random samples (3 to 99)' link to see results of randomly picked 12 PDB entries each time.
+Simply click the 'Submit' button or an example link to see sample results.

 The atomic coordinate file must be in PDB or mmCIF format,